 This continually updated list will not only tell you which clinics are approved, but also their contact number, address and opening hours.

-It also summarises the applicable age range for testing, important for those travelling with children as not all clinics are able to provide tests for those aged 0-6 or 7-12, since these categories require specific approval (for the clinics themselves).
+It also summarises the applicable age range for testing, important for those travelling with children as not all clinics are able to provide tests for those aged 0-6 or 7-12.

 Within a 10-minute walk of our own place in East Coast, for example, there are seven approved testing facilities, so you shouldn’t have to go far from your home or office to take the test.

-For urgent or last-minute tests, several clinics offer 24-hour COVID-19 PCR testing, including:
+For the best flexibility, several clinics offer 24-hour COVID-19 PCR testing, including:

 - Farrer Park Hospital